I have been working on possible measurable effects that dark energy could produce on laboratory scales.

 Some models of dark energy allow for an interaction of dark energy with Cooper pairs in superconductors.

-A recent paper discussing possible laboratory tests can be found here.
+A paper discussing possible laboratory tests can be found here.

 We have been suggesting to use either Josephson junctions or rotating superconductors as suitable `dark energy detectors'.